 * Skill Trek – Academics is only part of the homeschooling experience.
 We are diligent to teach our children the basic subjects and even some electives, but are we as diligent in teaching them life skills?
 Skill Trek is “an A to Z collection of life skills we believe all children should know in addition to their traditional schooling or homeschooling.
 The skills are fun and creative and include professionally designed lessons and videos.”
 They also offer two options for you to receive the lessons – an Online Subscription to our Web App or as individual Skill Trek Express bundles delivered to your email.

 Free Printables – After I have scouted out and narrowed down the curriculum we’ll use, I start the search for free printables.
 I have had a motto for years, if its free…its for me!
 I love seeing what I can find absolutely free for my kids.
-In fact, I started a website dedicated to finding free printables for homeschoolers called Thrifty Homeschoolers.
 Whether as a full curriculum or a supplement, free printables don’t cost you anything more than the ink and the paper you use.
-Of course, the printer will cost you up front, but you’ll get plenty of use out of it to justify the purchase!
+Of course, the printer will cost you upfront, but you’ll get plenty of use out of it to justify the purchase!

 Utilize the Library – Another favorite outing of my children is the local library.
 They love visiting the library, finding new books, sitting and reading books and the little ones enjoy the activities.
 As a middle schooler, the library is an invaluable resource.
 They can find books and resources not available online.
 The library is also a great way to introduce them to new literature, authors and genres.
 Plus, with a library card…it’s all free!